 How to get the cheapest flight possible

 If you research how to get a cheap flight on the internet, someone will always say they have the full proof method on getting you the best deals.
-Im not saying that by any means, but after a year of full-time travel, we have learned a couple quick tricks that get us $300 USD tickets from NYC to Asia every time.
-First off have Google chrome, Next open an ‘incognito window’.
+I’m not saying that by any means, but after a year of full-time travel, we have learned a couple of quick tricks that get us $300 USD tickets from NYC to Asia every time.
+First off have Google chrome, Next, open an ‘incognito window’.
 This prevents all the airline sites from tracking your cookies and upping the price of the ticket.

 After that go to Skyscanner.com, this allows you to search all airlines and choose the option ‘whole month’.
 With this option, you can see that if you fly out two days later than you wanted, you can save up to $150 USD.
 If you don’t mind taking some extra time you can always see what connecting flights can also make it cheaper instead of flying directly to your destination.

 How to get from the airport in Malaysia

-If you are in the capital city, transportation can be easier than most other places.
+If you are in the capital city, transportation can be easier than in most other places.
 Kuala Lumpur offers many FREE buses for transportation and tons of things to do.
 If you would rather go directly to the place you are staying there is another option.
 We highly suggest you use Uber they are trustworthy, user-friendly, and cheaper than local taxi.
-Good news is all airports we have been to in Malaysia offer free Wi-Fi so its easy to order Uber right when you get to the airport.
-If your new to signing up for Uber, you can click here and get your first ride on us!
+The good news is all airports we have been to in Malaysia offer free Wi-Fi so its easy to order Uber right when you get to the airport.
+If you’re new to signing up for Uber, you can click here and get your first ride on us!

 How to travel cheaper than most